Mephi78/obsidian-help-de/de/Integrierte Erweiterungen/Command palette.md

 permalink: plugins/command-palette
 ---
 #TODO
 The Command palette [[Standarderweiterungen|plugin]] lets you run any command directly from your keyboard.
-It also lets you explore all the available commands and their [[Hotkeys|keyboard shortcuts]].
+It also lets you explore all the available commands and their [[Tastenkürzel|keyboard shortcuts]].

 To run a command from the Command palette: